-Now that we’re a week into 2021, and the dust has (mostly) settled from the flurry of activity that is the holiday season, let’s talk about those resolutions!
-While resolutions get a bit of shade from some people as being unrealistic and unattainable, studies prove that setting goals works if you really want to achieve something.
-There are a few tricks that can help you reach your 2021 goals that we want to share with you.
-Whether it is losing weight, being able to run a 5k, or getting a job promotion, give these tips a try and you’ll be surprised by your own success.
+Let’s talk about those goals now that we’re a week into 2022, and the whirlwind of activity that is the holiday season has (mostly) subsided!
+While some individuals may question their validity, research shows that creating goals works if you truly want to achieve something.
+There are a few strategies for achieving your 2022 objectives that we’d like to share with you.
+Whether it’s reducing weight, being able to run a 5k, or obtaining a job raise, try these ideas and you’ll be astounded by your own success.

 - Write Down Your Objectives

-Usually known as implementation plans, jotting down your objectives will serve to strengthen the relevance and significance of your goals.
-If it is a weight loss target, be specific…how much do you want to lose?
-Every year, you might promise yourself you’ll focus on dropping some weight and staying in shape.
+Jotting down your objectives is a common way to help you achieve your goals.
+Writing down your objectives will aid in the reinforcement of your goals’ relevance and importance.
+If you want to lose weight, be specific about how much you’d like to reduce it by… Every year, you may vow to focus on losing pounds and staying healthy.
 However, if you do not write it down and then monitor your efforts with a simple paper and pen, you’ll be fighting an uphill battle.
 This simple trick could explain the gap between merely expressing your weight loss objectives and achieving it.
 Purchase a nice notepad or planner, one that you can carry with you throughout the day, and then jot down your objectives and feelings there.
 Please put it at a place where you can see it as an inspiring reminder every day.
 Think of it as a diary about your goals, and use it to express your daily struggles and victories.

 - Set Realistic and Concrete Targets